-The bill, HB 226-FN, amends the Controlled Drug Act to redefine drug paraphernalia by explicitly excluding drug checking equipment from this classification.
-This legislative change acknowledges the public health crisis surrounding drug overdoses, particularly those involving synthetic opioids and stimulants, and highlights the role of drug checking equipment, such as fentanyl and xylazine test strips, in mitigating overdose risks.
-New definitions for "drug checking," "drug checking equipment," and "harm reduction" are introduced to promote safer drug use practices.
-The bill removes previous legal language that categorized drug checking equipment as drug paraphernalia, thereby allowing harm reduction organizations to legally use and distribute such equipment.
+The bill amends the Controlled Drug Act to redefine drug paraphernalia by explicitly excluding drug checking equipment from this category.
+This change is in response to the public health crisis of drug overdoses, particularly those involving synthetic opioids and stimulants.
+The new legal language clarifies that drug paraphernalia will not include items such as fentanyl and xylazine test strips, and it introduces definitions for "drug checking," "drug checking equipment," and "harm reduction."
+These amendments aim to promote safer drug use practices and mitigate the adverse effects of substance use.

 As Amended by the House: 318-B:1, 318-B:2